RabbitSnore/deception_ei/reports/main_report.md

 This model effectively replicates the results from the logistic regression of the raw accuracy reported above.
 We see the same patter of significant coefficients, in the same directions.

-These results address some of the concerns I raised in my review -- specifically that the results might be due to a change in bias rather than a change in discrimination.
+These results address some of the concerns raised in Timothy's review -- specifically that the results might be due to a change in bias rather than a change in discrimination.

 ```r